BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/html/_sources/general/docs_main.rst.txt

 FastEMRIWaveforms Publication
 ==============================

-The Fast EMRI Waveforms paper can be found at `arxiv.org/2008.06071 <https://arxiv.org/abs/2008.06071>`_.
+The Fast EMRI Waveforms papers can be found at `arxiv.org/2104.04582 <https://arxiv.org/abs/2104.04582>`_ and `arxiv.org/2008.06071 <https://arxiv.org/abs/2008.06071>`_.
 Below is a brief description of the paper, including plots.
 Please refer to the paper for more detailed information.

 Fast EMRI Waveform models are built for fast evaluation of the EMRI waveform summation equation, given by (`Drasco & Hughes 2006 <https://arxiv.org/abs/gr-qc/0509101>`_),